aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 An alien of some sort will be appearing to you shortly.
+> 🥠 Never wear your best pants when you go to fight for freedom.

-Last update: Mon Aug 19 05:08:04 2024
+Last update: Tue Aug 20 05:07:40 2024

 ### Let's play! 🎮